 Enter the last name, specialty or keyword for your search below.

 For consultations or referrals, please contact:Stacey Scheib, M.D.

 10755 Falls Road

 443-997-0400 for appointments

-Learn more about the Johns Hopkins Fibroid Center.
+Learn more about our Multidisciplinary Fibroid Clinic.

 Uterine fibroids are the most common benign muscular tumor affecting the female reproductive system.
 They affect about 30 percent of women ages 30-45.

 Fibroids are growths, which may appear alone or in groups.
 They range from the size of a pea to the size of a melon and can be confined to the wall of the uterus or grow into the cavity of the womb.
 They can also grow outward from the uterus on stalks.
 Less than 0.5 percent of the time they can become cancerous.
 Fibroids tend to shrink after menopause.